ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning: Reinforcement Learning Application

-\subsection{Reinforcement Learning Application}
+\section{Reinforcement Learning Application}

-\textbf{Training Details.} We extend the visual RL framework EAGLE~\cite{zhao2025efficient} to articulated-object tasks in \ours.
+\textbf{Training Details.} We extend the visual RL framework EAGLE~\citep{zhao2025efficient} to articulated-object tasks in \ours.
+Fig.~\ref{fig:drl-env} shows the CloseTrashcan task, where the robot arm is required to close the trashcan within a given time limit.
 EAGLE is a two-stage visual RL framework designed for efficiency and generalization.
 In Stage 1, the teacher policy receives low-level states, including the robot arm's proprioceptive input, the lid's joint value, and the 3D relative position between the trashbin and the gripper.
 In Stage 2, the student policy is provided only with the wrist camera image and the robot's proprioceptive state—no object-related states are available.
+Fig.~\ref{fig:drl-training} presents the training curves in Stage 2.

 For implementation details, in Stage 1, we replace EAGLE's original RL agent with PPO; In Stage 2, a privileged-state teacher is distilled into a visuomotor student while a self-supervised attention mask learned as follows: